-- 23. (1) If the Director-General declares that a maritime security level is in force for a security regulated port, the Director-General must, as soon as pacticable, notify- - (a) the port operator; and - (b) each maritime industry participant who is required to have a maritime security plan and who - - (i) controls an area within the boundaries of the security regulated port; or - (ii) operates within the boundaries of the security regulated port. - (2) If the Director-General gives a port operator notice of a declaration under subregulation (1), the port operator must, as soon as practicable, ive notice of the declaration to- - (a) every maritime industry participant who is covered by die port operator's maritime security plan and who - - (i) controls an area within the boundaries of the security regulated port; or - (ii) operates within the boundaries of the security regu1aed port; and - (b) the master of every security regulated ship that is within the port or about to enter the port. - (3) If a port operator fails to comply with subregulation (3), the port operator commits an offence punishable upon conviction by a fine or by imprisonment for a period not exceeding 12 months. - (4) Subregulation (3) does not apply if the port operator has a reasonable excuse.
+- (1) If the Director-General declares that a maritime security level is in force for a security regulated port, the Director-General must, as soon as practicable, notify- - each maritime industry participant who is required to have a maritime security plan and - controls an area within the boundaries of the security regulated port; or - operates within the boundaries of the security regulated port. - If the Director-General gives a port operator notice of a declaration under subregulation (1), the port operator must, as soon as practicable, give notice of the declaration to- - (a) every maritime industry participant who is covered by the port operators maritime - controls an area within the boundaries of the security regulated port; or - operates within the boundaries of the security regulated port; and - (b) the master of every security regulated ship that is within the port or about to enter the - If a port operator fails to comply with subregulation (3), the port operator commits an offence punishable upon conviction by a fine or by imprisonment for a period not exceeding 12 months - - (4) Subregulation (3) does not apply if the port operator has a reasonable excuse.